apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 and the resulting jars will be added to your local maven repository.

 There are a set of Edgent jars for each supported platform: java8, java7, and android.
-The maven artifact groupId prefixes are:
+The maven artifact groupIds for the Edgent jars are:

 - `org.apache.edgent`  - for java8,
 - `org.apache.edgent.java7`
 - `org.apache.edgent.android`

-e.g., the groupIds for the Edgent API artifacts are `org.apache.edgent.api` and  `org.apache.edgent.api.java7` for Java 8 and Java 7 respectively.
+Note, the Java package names for Edgent components do not incorporate the platform kind; the package names are the same regardless of the platform.

 See `JAVA_SUPPORT.md` for more information on artifact coordinates, etc.